 The strength, speed, and danger of prey varies so choose wisely.
 An adult moose or bull elk is a pretty tough target.
 Mule deer are less dangerous but are very fast.
 Hares are no danger to you, but hardly more than a snack.
 Elk seek safety in numbers.
 Younger animals are less dangerous but may have mothers protecting them.
 Note: You can't eat competitors like stranger wolves and coyotes.

 WHERE the PREY ROAM

 Prey ignore wolf pack territories but you should not!
 Hunting on rival turf could prove hazardous to your health.
+One hunting strategy is to chase your prey out of enemy territory so you can enjoy you meal more safely.
 Press M or TAB to view your map, your location, and pack territories.

 LOCATING PREY: SCENT VIEW

 After choosing your general hunting area, track other animals using Scent View: Tap V to switch Scent View on or off.
 Look for scents floating in the air or on the ground.
 Follow scents to find prey animals or dangerous competitors.
 Wolves have an excellent sense of smell, so don't get discouraged if you have to follow a scent over a large distance.

 Follow airborne scent particles back to their source.
 Remember, airborne scents float with the wind, so track them upwind (so they float towards you... think of it like wading upstream, into the current.)